huynhphihoang/myFinFriend/README.md

 - Finally, type `npm start` to start the website.

 ## Backend
-- Type `python main` to run the backend while running the frontend.
+- Type `uvicorn main:app --reload` to run the backend while running the frontend.

+---

+# Try our website through the Demo
+We're working on now........

 ---